MicrosoftDocs/customer-insights/topics/preview/derived-signals.md

 ---
-title:Created and modify refined events
+title: Created and modify refined events
 description: How to create and modify refined events ms.reviewer: ruthai ms.author: v-salash